Table of Contents

 A Current Employee Is Stealing IP

-Businesses can be at risk from employee theft of intellectual property because employees need to access business data to do their job.
+Businesses can be at risk from employee theft of intellectual property because employees need to access business data to do their jobs.
 Employees working on product development may use this knowledge against you by setting up direct competition with your business or copying your products or services.
 In addition, they may be willing to disclose your business’s trade secrets to another competitor.

 As with any employee misconduct issue, you should have a set disciplinary procedure that you follow for any data theft.
 All employees should sign an employment contract explaining the expected standard of conduct.
 The employment contract should also contain explicit clauses about confidentiality, misuse, and infringement of intellectual property and personal data.
-An employment contract should also clarify that you own any intellectual property created by employees during their employment in your business.
-Employees cannot benefit from it themselves.

 Continue reading this article below the formCall 0808 196 8584 for urgent assistance.